 Alabama Content Areas Operations and Algebraic Thinking Operations with Numbers: Base Ten Operations with Numbers: Fractions Data Analysis Measurement Geometry Clusters Gain familiarity with factors and multiples.
 Solve problems with whole numbers using the four operations.
 Generate and analyze patterns.
 Generalize place value understanding for multi-digit whole numbers.
-Use place value understanding and properties of operations to perform multi-digit arithmetic with whole numbers.
-Extend understanding of fraction equivalence and ordering.
-Build fractions from unit fractions by applying and extending previous understandings of operations on whole numbers.
-Understand decimal notation for fractions, and compare decimal fractions.
-Represent and interpret data.
+Use place value understanding and properties of operations to perform multi-digit arithmetic with whole numbers. • Represent and interpret data.
 Solve problems involving measurement and conversion of measurements from a larger unit to a smaller unit.
-Geometric measurement: understand concepts of angles and measure angles.
-Draw and identify lines and angles, and identify shapes by properties of their lines and angles.
+Geometric measurement: understand concepts of angles and measure angles. • Draw and identify lines and angles, and identify shapes by properties of their lines and angles.